 Weikert served as Wake Forest's operations and video assistant in 2006 in his second stint at the school.
 He spent the 2005 season as the outside linebackers coach at Tennessee-Chattanooga.
 Prior to his work at UTC, Weikert worked at Wake Forest for two years as a graduate assistant.
 The first year he was the defensive graduate assistant, working primarily with defensive coordinator Dean Hood and linebackers coach Brad Lambert.
 He was also heavily involved with the scout offense in preparing the defensive unit each week, as well as weekly opponent game planning.
 The second year, he was the offensive graduate assistant, working closely with offensive coordinator Steed Lobotzke and tight end/fullback coach Tom Elrod.
 He instructed the defensive scout team and was involved in film breakdown and preparation for the upcoming opponent.

 Weikert originally joined the Wake Forest staff in August 2002 as a recruiting intern under recruiting coordinator Ray McCartney.

 A 2002 graduate of Ohio University, Weikert received a bachelor's degree in communications.

 While at Ohio, Weikert was a member of the football team for five years, playing four seasons under head coach Jim Grobe.
 As a senior, Weikert played for former Air Force assistant coach Brian Knorr, who was the head coach at Ohio in 2001.
 He earned second-team all-Mid-American Conference honors in 2000 after leading the Bobcats in tackles for loss (16) and sacks (6).
 Weikert had two interceptions and broke up four passes.
 His 16 tackles for loss ranked third in the conference.

-Weikert, a native of Covington, Ohio, and his wife, Kelly (Graher), were married in the summer of 2010.
+Weikert, a native of Covington, Ohio, and his wife, Kelly (Graher), were married in the summer of 2010 and have two boys.